phpstan/phpstan/README.md

-If your codebase contains some files that are broken on purpose (e. g. to test behaviour of your application on files with invalid PHP code), you can exclude them using the `excludes_analyse` array parameter.
+If your codebase contains some files that are broken on purpose (e. g. to test behaviour of your application on files with invalid PHP code), you can exclude them on a per directory basis using the `excludes_analyse` array parameter.
+It is not supported to exclude single files.
 String at each line is used as a pattern for the [`fnmatch`](https://secure.php.net/manual/en/function.fnmatch.php) function.

 ```
 parameters: